740i/Writeups/bart/bart.md

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\VolatileUserMgrKey
 ```

-So with that password we can do a PSSession as administrator user then either cat root.txt or get an elevated shell back with multi handler again.
+So with that password we can do a PSSession as the administrator user then either cat root.txt or get an elevated shell back with multi handler again.

 ```powershell
 C:\Users\Public>powershell